eric-lz97/prework/README.md

 # prework

 1)Copy repo

-//not using any libaries
+-not using any libaries
-//Just the method fetch
+-Just the method fetch

+2)make sure to download image or use a diffrent one.